XSS3cut10n3r/WorldCup26/README.md

 .github/workflows/update-scores.yml   schedule: fetch scores + commit (every ~20 min)
 .github/workflows/update-odds.yml     manual: fetch Kalshi odds (+ nudge ratings) + commit .github/workflows/build-elos.yml      recalibrate elo.json after each scores update + commit
-scripts/update_scores.py              calls the API, applies scoring, writes data.json scripts/update_odds.py                Kalshi championship odds -> odds.json (+ nudges elo.json)
+.github/workflows/simulate-pool.yml   re-project after each scores update: pool + knockout + per-game odds + commit scripts/update_scores.py              calls the API, applies scoring, writes data.json scripts/update_odds.py                Kalshi championship odds -> odds.json (+ nudges elo.json)
-scripts/build_elos.py                 Monte Carlo: calibrate team ratings to the odds -> elo.json scripts/elo_nudge.py                  cheap rating nudge as odds drift (used by update_odds.py) assignments.json                      who owns which teams config.json                           points per round bracket-template.json                 FIFA bracket structure + Annex C third-place map data.json                             generated — scores, tables, bracket, simulator inputs odds.json                             generated — championship odds per person and team elo.json                              generated — team ratings + simulator parameters index.html                            the website — reads data.json, odds.json, elo.json
+scripts/build_elos.py                 Monte Carlo: calibrate team ratings to the odds -> elo.json scripts/elo_nudge.py                  cheap rating nudge as odds drift (used by update_odds.py) scripts/simulate_pool.py              Monte Carlo over data.json + elo.json -> sim_odds.json, knockout_odds.json, upcoming_odds.json
+assignments.json                      who owns which teams config.json                           points per round (includes the third-place match) bracket-template.json                 FIFA bracket structure + Annex C third-place map data.json                             generated: scores, tables, bracket, simulator inputs odds.json                             generated: championship (market) odds per person and team elo.json                              generated: team ratings + simulator parameters sim_odds.json                         generated: each person's odds of winning the pool knockout_odds.json                    generated: Knockout page (most-likely bracket, champion, easiest path) upcoming_odds.json                    generated: per-game win/draw/loss chances for upcoming fixtures index.html                            the website, reads data.json, odds.json, elo.json, sim_odds.json, knockout_odds.json, upcoming_odds.json
 ```

 Each script only commits when something actually changed, so the repo history
 stays clean between match days.
 During live matches, scores on the site move as
 the scores Action runs (and the page also re-checks itself every 5 minutes while
-open). **Rebuild Elo ratings** is chained to fire right after **Update scores**,
+open). **Rebuild Elo ratings** and **Simulate pool** are chained to fire right
-so the moment results change, the simulator re-anchors to them.
+after **Update scores**, so the moment results change, both the ratings and the
+projection re-anchor to them.

-Want the full reasoning behind the rating model — the market calibration, the
+Want the full reasoning behind the rating model, the market calibration, the
 opponent-weighted form, the shootout tuning?
 It's all in the comments at the top
 of `scripts/build_elos.py` and the `params` block of `elo.json`.

 ## Troubleshooting

-- **Site shows "No score data yet"** — run the **Update scores** workflow once
+- **Site shows "No score data yet"**: run the **Update scores** workflow once
   from the Actions tab (step 6), and check it succeeded.
-- **Workflow fails with HTTP 403/401** — the `FOOTBALL_DATA_TOKEN` secret is
+- **Workflow fails with HTTP 403/401**: the `FOOTBALL_DATA_TOKEN` secret is
   missing or mistyped (step 3).
-(The odds and Elo workflows don't use it.)
+(The odds, Elo and pool workflows don't use it.)
-- **Workflow fails on the push step** — workflow permissions aren't set to
+- **Workflow fails on the push step**: workflow permissions aren't set to
   read/write (step 4).
-- **Odds tab is empty** — run **Update odds** once (step 7).
+- **Odds tab is empty**: run **Update odds** once (step 7).
 If a team shows 0%,
   Kalshi spelled its name differently than `assignments.json`; add a line to the
   `ALIASES` dict near the top of `scripts/update_odds.py`.
+- **Knockout page is empty (or pool odds / "Coming up" chances are missing)**:
+  run **Simulate pool** once (step 7).
+It needs a recent `data.json` and, for
+  strength weighting, `elo.json`.
-- **Simulate button does nothing or says it needs data** — it needs a recent
+- **Simulate button does nothing or says it needs data**: it needs a recent
   `data.json` (run **Update scores**).
 For strength weighting it also needs
   `elo.json` (run **Rebuild Elo ratings**); without it the sim still runs but
   treats every team as even.
+- **The "KO" sound never plays**: browsers block audio until you've interacted
+  with the page, so tap or click anywhere once and it'll play on the next
+  knockout finish.
+(It only sounds while the leaderboard is on screen.)
-- **A team isn't getting points** — the scores API may spell it differently than
+- **A team isn't getting points**: the scores API may spell it differently than
   `assignments.json`.
 Common spellings are already handled (USA, Türkiye,
   Korea Republic, Ivory Coast, Cabo Verde, DR Congo, Czechia, …).
 If one slips
   through, add a line to the `ALIASES` dict near the top of
   `scripts/update_scores.py`.
-- **Scheduled runs stop after the tournament** — GitHub disables schedules
+- **Scheduled runs stop after the tournament**: GitHub disables schedules
   after 60 days without repo activity, which is fine; you can also delete or
   disable the workflows once the final is played.